rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 I suspect you can program your NFC card with your phone!

-Android 4.0 (Ice Cream Sandwich) introduced NFC in 2011, and the hardware is usually included on most mid-high end phones.
+* Android 4.0 (Ice Cream Sandwich) introduced NFC in 2011, and the hardware is usually included on most mid-high end phones.
 Do a quick search if you aren't sure!

-iPhone 7 and later got NFC tag write support in 2014, with iOS 13 or newer.
+* iPhone 7 and later got NFC tag write support in 2014, with iOS 13 or newer.

-Next, you can use any third party NFC writer apps from your app store!
-Decide what you want your NFC card to do, then choose an app to program with!
+Next, decide what you want your NFC card to do when someone taps it!

 What can it do?
 Pick one!
-First two are my favorites.
+(First two are my favorites.)

 * Create a new contact with your information already filled out
 * Open a website URL directly in the browser